A Detailed Guide to Underpinning of Foundations

 3. Mechanical Underpinning

-Mechanical underpinning employs powered percussion, vibration or rotation systems to drive or drill new piles or piers with minimal digging.
-Techniques like driven cast-in-situ piles, helical screws, vibro-displacement columns fall in this category.
+Mechanical underpinning employs powered percussion, vibration, or rotation systems to drive or drill new piles or piers with minimal digging.
+Techniques like driven cast-in-situ piles, helical screws, and vibro-displacement columns fall in this category.

 4. Micro Piles

-Small diameter steel reinforced piles that can be quickly drilled into soil using hydraulic drilling rigs characterizes micropile underpinning.
+Small-diameter steel-reinforced piles that can be quickly drilled into soil using hydraulic drilling rigs characterize micropile underpinning.
 High-pressure cement grouting then provides stability.

 5. Chemical Grouting